 Optimizing your server consists of several parts.
 First, upgrade your hosting plan.
-This is one of the easiest, most effective ways of improving the performance of your site.
+This is one of the easiest, most effective ways of improving your site’s performance.
 Don’t skimp on hosting.
 Pick one that offers good performance at a fair price.
 Also, there’s the business of how the server was set up — use a recent version of PHP! — and what hardware you picked.
 Maybe you should upgrade the hardware if you find that lacking.
 Also, you need to research how your databases work and see if you can improve.
 Use tools like the Query Monitor WordPress plugin to keep analyzing queries on your site.

 You can also look into how your server pushes files to clients.
 There are several ways to enhance that process, such as

 link rel=preload for instance.
-These are more advanced solutions that let you fine-tune how your server responds to requests.
+These more advanced solutions let you fine-tune how your server responds to requests.
 Again, a CDN can do wonders to improve your Core Web Vitals.

 Look into critical CSS to load above-the-fold content quicker

 Since the CSS loads late, it can often take a while for something to appear on the screen.
 By taking the critical bits of your design — the part that appears above the fold — out of the main CSS file and inlining it in your code, you can get something on-screen much faster.
 Fixing this, once again, doesn’t make your site faster, but it makes it appear faster.
 All for that ace user experience.

 Improve loading of third-party scripts

 For many sites, slowness also comes from outside.
 If your site relies on ad scripts, for instance, you are basically in the hands of the ad provider.
 You can only hope that they make their ads performant.
-If their ads load slow, well, maybe it’s time to find another provider.
+If their ads load slowly, maybe it’s time to find another provider.